ONLYOFFICE/office-js-api/Slide/ApiLayout/Methods/GetClassType.md

 # GetClassType

-Returns a type of the ApiLayout class.
+Returns the type of the ApiLayout class.

 ## Syntax